Kisshu24/Project-3-Sentiment-Analysis-of-Reviews-/README.md

 # Project-3-Sentiment-Analysis-of-Reviews-
 ## This is a project to perform sentiment analysis on reviews using an API such as Yelp Fusion

-## My Analysis include the following:
+## My Analysis include the following in the file Project-3:

 ### Introduction
 - Use the API to search for at least 60 reviews about your topic.
 (Note Yelp Fusion only delivers 3 reviews per business.)